Ohio utility and heating bill assistance programs.

 Dominion East Ohio – Offers an energy conservation program known as the Housewarming Program.
 This resource provides government weatherization assistance to help eligible low income customers, individuals and their families reduce their heating and energy bills and usage.
 The energy conservation program provides, among other improvements, free weather-stripping, floor, attic and sidewall insulation, door sweeps and other insulation devices.
 For more information or to apply call 1-888-377-3774.

 Dominion East Ohio – The service is known as EnergyShare and it is sponsored by Dominion East Ohio.
 The EnergyShare assistance program is designed to help needy families and individuals pay any type of winter heating bill, such as home oil, natural gas, wood, oil, kerosene or electricity.
 Contact your local Salvation Army office to apply or to get more information, or a customer can call 1-800-362-7557.
-Or click here for additional assistance programs for Dominion East Ohio low income customers.
+Or click here for additional assistance programs for Dominion East Ohio low income customer utility bill help.

 Duke Energy - The financial assistance program known as HeatShare was created to assist those low to moderate income people who are in need with paying heating bills during the winter season.
 In order to qualify for aid an applicant must be subject to disconnection of service in order to qualify.
 In addition, qualified customers may apply for a one-time annual financial assistance beginning mid-January through May or until funds are depleted.
 For additional information or to apply for assistance for Duke Energy, you need to contact the Salvation Army at 513-721-0795 after the program begins in mid-January.